 What Is a Xeon Server?

+The Intel Xeon processor derived from the Pentium brand, particularly the popular Pentium iii Xeon.
 For several years running, Intel has called their x86 server and workstation processors "Xeon."
 There are many variations.
 Some differ from Intel's mainstream processor.

 The latest Xeon line includes the Xeon W processors and the Xeon Scalable Processors (codename "Purley.")
 The scalable processor is for workstations and servers that use multiple sockets.
 Others have extra features, such as Error-Correcting Code (ECC) memory support.
 The more advanced variants have stronger processor capabilities and more cache memory.